whatmakeart/modeling-and-fabrication/content/modules/07-3d-printing-design/7-07-final-3d-print-ideation-sketches/index.md

 Now that you have made a test 3D print and are more familiar with the opportunities and challenges of 3D printing, we will tackle specific design challenges using the 3D printing fabrication process.

-You make need to make additional small test print “proof of concepts” to get your final idea to work.
+Using thumbnail sketches, quickly design numerous ideas tackling the design challenges below.
+The ideation phase is one of the most important parts of the design process.
+Push yourself to generate unique and developed ideas.
+Thumbnail sketches should take 4-7 minutes each.
+Refined sketching should take 5-10 minutes each.

 ## Design Challenges